Nutrition For Heart Health

 Finding a good nutritionist for Heart Disease

-Improving heart health includes avoiding certain types of foods, but also eating foods that have protective benefits.
-Typically, foods that should be avoided include high saturated fat foods such as fried foods, as well as high sugar foods that can contribute to obesity and diabetes. - people with diabetes are more susceptible to develop heart disease.
+Improving heart health includes avoiding certain types of foods ( i.e. high saturated fat, fried foods, high sugar) that can contribute to obesity and diabetes - people with diabetes are more susceptible to develop heart disease.
 Foods that should be eaten include those that are high in healthy unsaturated fats, as well as foods high in fiber.

-There are specific diet types that have benefits for heart health, such as the Mediterranean or DASH diet.
-Both these diet take an approach that include healthy fats, and high fiber foods.
-At RD Nutrition Counseling we will not limit you to one diet type.
-It's less about dieting, and more about finding foods that are protective for our long term health, specific to helping our heart.
+There are specific diet types that have benefits for heart health, such as the Mediterranean diet and DASH diet.
+Both these diets take an approach that include healthy fats and high fiber foods.
+At RD Nutrition Counseling, we will not limit you to one diet type.
+It's less about dieting, and more about finding foods that are protective for overall health and wellness.

 Healthy Sources of Fat